 Note By Editor: Sure enough, within a couple months I learned who the assholes were.
 There was this crazy, and I mean CRAZY Colombian guy who worked at the Institute – he made it his personal job to micromanage everyone.
 He was also responsible for all the grammar errors when they wrote the main curriculum that the institute used.
 In the end, they finally got rid of his entitled posterior.
 He was awful.
 I remember one time he came over to Pereira, the office girls blamed a bunch of crazy stuff on me, because I was the “newbie.”
 Needless to say, I didn’t end up finishing my contract with them because they were making my life miserable even though I really enjoyed teaching and mostly liked my classes.

-So here I am loving every minute so far in the sweet honeymoon stage of Colombia.
+So here I am loving every minute so far on my honeymoon stage of life in Colombia.
 I was in a quandary yesterday as to how to handle having an indoor swimming pool all to myself.
 Fortunately I was able to find a way to enjoy it!!!!
 It was very nice.
-I went Skinny Dipping.
+I went Skinny Dipping!
 One less item of clothing to have to wash.
 It wasn’t that exciting.
-Felt like a normal swim with less clothing.
+Felt like a normal swim with less clothing and more water on my skin.

-So – The head honcho owns a really nice house, its big, has maids, is built around a swimming pool and even comes with high speed internet.
-I am also finding my way around the English Institute, but not really that impressed.
+I am finding my way around the English Institute, but not really that impressed.
 It’s a good way to jump-start a life abroad.
 And, it’s an easy way to get longer term visas for places like Colombia.

 Life is good if you are rich in Colombia, but you really have to ask yourself: